Snow monsters, a village of foxes and an active volcano

 Zao in the winter

-Zao is famous for the Zao Onsen Ski Resort , which opens from late December to the end of April.
-The 17 slopes, dozens of lifts, two ropeways, and a gondola are enough to entertain even multi-day winter sports enthusiasts.
+Zao is famous for the Zao Onsen Ski Resort , which opens from late December to early May.
+The 14 slopes, dozens of lifts, two ropeways, and a gondola are enough to entertain even multi-day winter sports enthusiasts.